MithrilJS/mithril.js/docs/installation.md

 For production-level projects, the recommended way of installing Mithril.js is to use npm.

-npm is the default package manager that is bundled w/ Node.js.
+npm is the default package manager that is bundled with Node.js.
 It is widely used as the package manager for both client-side and server-side libraries in the JavaScript ecosystem.
 Download and install [Node](https://nodejs.org); npm is bundled with that and installed alongside it.

 To use Mithril.js via npm, go to your project folder, and run `npm init --yes` from the command line.
 This will create a file called `package.json`.